dadi/api/docs/connection.md

 ## Multiple Collection Databases

-Serama can store data in multiple databases, using the second part of a collection route as the database name.
+DADI API can store data in multiple databases, using the second part of a collection route as the database name.
 To enable collection databases, modify your configuration file so that `enableCollectionDatabases` is true.

 ```
     "database": {